Before You Make a Bid

 Time and Date

 When is your event taking place?
-Is it a one day event or a weekend long event.
+Is it a one day event or a weekend long event?
 Check with the East Kingdom calendar to make sure that your event doesn’t take place at the same time as other local events or big kingdom events.
+Once you’ve tentatively chosen a date, it’s also polite to check with nearby seneschals to see if they’ve got an event in the planning stages for the same weekend.
 Your event still might conflict with something else, but it’s best to give your event the best chance of being successful.

-When you’re just starting to plan for an event, a budget might sound intimidating, but it is essential for not only yourself, but also for the Shire’s approval committee.
+An event budget is essential for yourself, to see if you’re proposing a realistic event, and it’s also required in order to get approval from the shire’s Financial Committee.
 Is this event something that the Shire can afford?
 Are you spending money wisely?
 Are you forgetting things you might need?
 The more you think of early on, the smoother things will run.
-Here are some things you should have on your budget (this is by no means a complete list):
+Here are some expenses you should have on your budget (this is by no means a complete list):

 - Food (if applicable)